 It might feel a little cramped for taller drivers, this is a small car after all, but there’s a good range of adjustment on both the seat and steering wheel.

 The cabin materials are also of a high standard too, if anything it’s slightly more premium in here than the Mazda.
-There’s a leather-trimmed steering wheel, electric windows, air conditioning as well as the same seven-inch touchscreen infotainment system and rotary dial that you’ll find in the MX-5.
+There’s a leather trimmed steering wheel, electric windows, and air conditioning as well as the same seven-inch touch screen infotainment system and rotary dial that you’ll find in the MX-5.

-Practicality is never at the foremost when it comes to a sports car, and let’s be honest, if you’re in the market for this type of car, you can forgive it for not having a big boot if it drives well.
-There are a few handy storage bins in the cabin and the boot, while it isn’t what you’d call vast, is a good shape offering 140 litres of space, which is more than enough for a couple of overnight bags.
+Practicality is never at the foremost when it comes to a sports car, and lets be honest, if you’re in the market for this type of car, you can forgive it for not having a big boot if it drives well.
+There’s a few handy storage bins in the cabin and the boot, while it isn’t what you’d call vast, is a good shape offering 140 litres of space, which is more than enough for a couple of overnight bags.

-Much like the MX-5, the roof is a manual and putting it up and down is a relatively simple and quick process– handy when there’s a sudden shower, and you don’t need to be too flexible to operate it.
+Much like the MX-5, the roof is a manual and putting it up and down is a relatively simple and quick process and you don’t need to be too flexible to operate it—handy when there’s a sudden shower.

 Verdict

-Reviving the 124 badge was always going to be a gamble, but let’s be honest, Fiat know a thing or two about reviving a name from the past— just look at the 500.
-So with a bit of Italian design and some Japanese know-how, there’d be few people bet against the 124.
+Reviving the 124 badge was always going to be a gamble, but Fiat know a thing or two about reviving a name from the past, just look at the 500.
+So with a bit of Italian design and some Japanese knowhow, there’d be few people bet against the 124.

 If you’re looking for something fun, well built and affordable, then it should definitely be worth considering, especially if a Mazda MX-5 was already on your radar.